intp8/bb/README.md

-## Investigating and predicting use of and demand for the TfL Cycle Hire Scheme
+## Investigating and predicting use of the TfL Cycle Hire Scheme

 You can use the [editor on GitHub](https://github.com/intp8/bb/edit/master/README.md) to maintain and preview the content for your website in Markdown files.